-You may notice bubbles forming in the paint on your bathroom's ceiling.
-You must understand how the bubbles form in the paint before you can address the problem, since simply repainting the ceiling or ignoring the bubbles can lead to more problems.
-Once you fix the source of the problem, you can then fix the actual damage to the paint.
+Is it indeed, caused by humidity?
+Or perhaps you applied oil-based or alkyd paint over latex paint — another reason why bubbles may show up on the ceiling.
+Either way, simply repainting the ceiling or ignoring the bubbles can lead to more problems.
+Once you address the source of the issue, you can then fix the damage to the paint.

 As the water condenses on the ceiling, it may pass through the paint and hit the drywall.
 Once the moisture has entered the drywall, it can form a barrier between the drywall and the paint itself, meaning the paint no longer adheres as well as it should.
 The result of the moisture penetration is bubbles in the paint on the ceiling.

 Bubbling paint on your bathroom's ceiling can lead to or indicate the possibility of some health risks for anyone who uses your bathroom.
 If the humidity levels in your bathroom are high enough to cause the ceiling paint to bubble, then the humidity also may lead to mold growing on various surfaces in your bathroom, including the ceiling and the grout between the tiles.

 Properly ventilating your bathroom decreases the amount of humidity in the air and helps prevent bubbles forming in the paint.
 You may open a window once you are done bathing or taking a shower in the bathroom, which helps transport some of the moisture in the air out of the bathroom, but condensation still may form on the ceiling.

 Scrape off any loose portions of the ceiling paint using a putty knife.
 Apply spackle to the damaged portions of the ceiling, smoothing them out with a putty knife until they sit flush with the surrounding portions of the ceiling.
 Once the spackle dries, sand it down with fine grit sandpaper, and then apply fresh primer and then paint.
 If you're unsure of the source of the bubbles, consult a professional.